After you get refugee status

 • right to any public services or benefits that you're entitled to

-Asylum support and 'section 4' support will stop 30 days after the date on your BRP.
+Asylum support and 'section 4' support will stop 56 days after you’re granted permission to stay.
 You'll get a letter confirming when asylum support will stop.

 This means you’ll: